API Documentation

 Broadcast: up to 100,000 subscribers per broadcast.

-Tags: up to 20 tags per subscriber, tag length up to 64 characters.
+Tags: up to 20 tags per project, tag length up to 64 characters.

 Error codes